fastforwardlabs/mdffreport12/src/06-ethics.md

 services for valuable customers.
 Fraudsters emulate normal business, making anomalies especially difficult to identify.
-As a result, financial services organizations should consider first whether anomaly detection is desirable in their use-cases, and then consider the potential ethical and practical risks.
+As a result, financial services organizations should consider first whether anomaly detection is desirable in their use cases, and then consider the potential ethical and practical risks.

 For example, banks use customer data to offer mortgages and student loans.
 A lack